kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

 ## Kyma Components with tracing capabilities

-Kyma bundles several modules which are potentially involved in user flows and with must propagate the trace context properly and optional provide custom spans.
+Kyma bundles several modules which are potentially involved in user flows.
+Applications involved in a distributed trace must propagate the trace context to keep the trace complete, optional they can enrich the trace with custom spans which requires to report them to the backend.

 ### Istio

-The Istio module plays a crucial aspect in a distributed trace as the module provides the ingress gateway where usually requests from external are entering the cluster scope and will be enriched with trace context if that did not happen yet.
-Furthermore, every components being part of the Istio Service Mesh is running an Istio Proxies which propagates the context properly but also creates span data.
-Having Istio tracing activated and doing trace propagation in your application will already assure that you will get a complete picture of a trace as every component will contribute span data automatically.
+The Istio module is crucial enabler in distributed tracing as it provides [ingress gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/) where usually external requests enter the cluster scope and are enriched with trace context if it hasn't happened yet.
+Furthermore, every component being part of the Istio Service Mesh is running an Istio proxy, which propagates the context properly but also creates span data.
+Having Istio tracing activated and doing trace propagation in your application already ensures that you will get a complete picture of a trace, as every component will automatically contribute span data.

-The Istio module is configured with an [ExtensionProvider](https://istio.io/latest/docs/tasks/observability/telemetry/) called `kyma-traces`.
+The Istio module is configured with an [extension provider](https://istio.io/latest/docs/tasks/observability/telemetry/) called `kyma-traces`.
 The provider can be activated on global mesh label using the Istio [Telemetry API](https://istio.io/latest/docs/reference/config/telemetry/#Tracing) by placing a resource to the istio-system namespace like that:

 ```yaml
 apiVersion: telemetry.istio.io/v1alpha1